 While I was drafting this post, I bought the book The Stress-Proof Brain: Master Your Emotional Response to Stress Using Mindfulness and Neuroplasticity by Melanie Greenberg.

 It’s a fascinating blend of science, physiology, and practices for you to adopt that can help keep your stress under control.
-I know I’m going to learn a lot from it (and I’m looking forward to sharing that with you).
+I know I’m going to learn a lot from it.

 I just got to the section about how we can control our stress levels (which let’s face it, goes hand in hand with how we control our thoughts).